-Studying political science at California Baptist University will help you become a citizen capable of evaluating and creating public policy from a truly Biblical perspective.
-Our graduates have strong communication and critical thinking skills – capabilities that are highly valued by employers.
-A Minor in Political Science will also prepare you for a successful private or public sector career.
+Studying political science at California Baptist University will help you become a citizen capable of evaluating and creating public policy from a truly biblical perspective.
+Our graduates have strong communication and critical thinking skills—capabilities that are highly valued by employers.
+A minor in political science (21 units) will also prepare you for a successful private or public sector career.

 Lower Division Requirements